dcunited001/dcunited001.github.io/_pages/quotes.md

 > Every system seemingly modern exists merely as facade, masking
 > countless strata of ancient facade.

+> The subjective is not inherently worthless ... unless it's coming
+> from someone else.

 > Simple wants what simple gets.

 > The definition of insanity is to remain unconscious to one's